sabitarao/slate/source/index.html.md

 title: Hi there!

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - python
+  - shell: Sample request
-  - javascript
+  - json: Sample response

 toc_footers:
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>